poap-xyz/poap.js/packages/poaps/docs/POAPReservation.md

 ## Description

-The `POAPReservation` class represents a reservation of a POAP (Proof of Attendance Protocol) token associated with an email address.
+The `POAPReservation` class represents a reservation of a POAP token associated with an email address.
 This class encapsulates details about the event for which the POAP token is reserved.

 ## Constructor